Alamance County, North Carolina: Past managers

 D.J.
 Walker and David Smith held dual roles as county manager and county attorney during their terms.

+Sheriff

+Terry Johnson has served as sheriff since 2002.
+In 2016, he settled a lawsuit from the Department of Justice that alleged bias in policing, with federal investigators finding that the sheriff’s office targeted Latino neighborhoods for traffic enforcement and that Latino drivers in the county were four to 10 times more likely to be stopped.

 Arts and recreation

 The arts

 The Paramount Theater serves as a center of dramatic presentations in the community.
 To the south there is the Snow Camp Outdoor Drama which has plays from late spring to early fall in the evenings.
 Alamance County is also home to the Haw River Ballroom, a large music and arts venue in Saxapahaw.